 There are loads of lovely people, unlike me, making lots money in this arena.
 I love the way Dave Snowden describes Cynefin, in the analogy of a children’s party.
 That liminal zone is becoming Cluedoesque in the equally soothing as frustrating, anticipation of its final manifestation.
 It was Dave in the Study, with the Ontology.

 Consequently, I’ve recently been absorbed by Dave’s exchanges with Simon Wardley and his lovely Twitter monologues, designed to debunk dogma.
-His Wardley Maps have an explicit temporal axis that Cynefin lacks, but equally, when trying to interpret those lovely diagrams, I’m sure the uninitiated have trouble telling shit from custard with all those lines.
-The temporal maps lack the neatly bounded applicability of an Ontology, but interestingly I think both techniques help people to dig themselves out of Disorder – or the predisposition of Leaderists to desperately try and avoid admitting, that they have absolutely no idea what to do!
+His Wardley Maps have an implied temporal axis that Cynefin lacks, but equally, when trying to interpret those lovely diagrams, I’m sure the uninitiated have trouble telling shit from custard with all those lines.
+The temporal maps lack the neatly bounded applicability of an Ontology, but interestingly I think both techniques help people to develop Tactics – or overcome the predisposition of Leaderists to desperately try and avoid admitting, that they have absolutely no idea what to do!

 This is not new territory either, with John Boyd (OODA), Chris Argyris (Double Loop), Ikujiro Nonaka (SECI) and Ralph Stacey (Matrix) as some of the more obvious people in the space.
 Notwithstanding that I found loads of absolute nuggets in the work of many other, less well known people, busy Tinkering with Thinkering.